 - Fix the manual lensometer on a stable surface, at the comfortable viewing position

-- Focus the eyepiece of manual lensometer each time the instrument is used
+- Focus the eyepiece of the manual lensometer each time the instrument is used

-- Check the power drum for proper calibration of manual lensometer
+- Check the power drum for proper calibration of the manual lensometer

 - Place the eyeglass on the movable spectacle table